pudly/schmopera-hugo/content/articles/generally-awesome-mezzo-joyce-didonato-saves-my-writers-block.md

 ---
-title: Generally Awesome Mezzo Joyce DiDonato Saves My Writer's Block
+title: "Generally Awesome Mezzo Joyce DiDonato Saves My Writer&#039;s Block"
 ---

 My hunt for blog-worthy tidbits had begun, and just as I felt the beginnings of a good old writer's block, I found myself on [Joyce DiDonato's blog](http://www.joycedidonato.com/blog-archive/).
 That lady is just great.
 I'm not sure if everyone will remember this, but I spotted that letter to the editor that Joyce wrote [for a publication by online magazine _Opera21_](http://opera21.tumblr.com/post/43085440555/february-2013-issue).
 The letter was addressed to young fans of opera, urging them to resist becoming cynics.
 It was posted on _Opera 21_ as well as [Joyce DiDonato's blog](http://www.joycedidonato.com/2013/02/15/a-letter-to-the-up-coming-opera-lovers/) about a year ago, and I'm sharing it here because it's a perfect articulation of [our goal](http://schmopera.com/about/) here at Schmopera.
 She makes the case for young critics to remain above snobbery, and to that I give a hearty thumbs-up.
 Here's the [full letter](http://www.joycedidonato.com/2013/02/15/a-letter-to-the-up-coming-opera-lovers/) by the fabulous Joyce DiDonato: